Infynyty/Mosaic/README.md

 # Mosaic

-Mosaic is a a Java API to create event based task graphs.
+Mosaic is a Java API to create event based task graphs.